Makintoshe/ResearchersInDataScience/README.md

-# Researchers In Data Science
+# Researchers in Data Science
  a repository gathering young researchers in Data Science, we are springboard for Data Scientist.

 # Contact us on Whatsapp